 Why are there Tire Marks on my Newly Applied Sealer?

 This is actually normal and the tire marks will eventually go away.
-Please reference our article: Why are There Tire Marks on My Driveway? → You can also read this: Official Letter from the Brewer Company →.
+Please Reference: Official Letter from the Brewer Company →.

 What type of crack filler does Jet-Seal use?

 For commercial use we use a hot applied rubberized sealant.
 This product works best but does present the possibility of tracking.
 For residential projects we use a cold pour product that blends acrylic copolymers and reinforcing fillers specifically designed to outperform traditional asphalt based crack fillers.
 This product is sold only commercially and is not available at home improvement centers.

 What should I do to prepare for my driveway or parking lot to be sealed?